Balkan Folklore Festival, Ohrid

 Struga Poetry Evenings

 Struga Poetry Evenings is an international poetry festival held annually.
 The festival began in 1961 with Macedonian poets only and in 1963 the program was extended with poets of former Yugoslavia.
 Since 1966, the festival got an international note.
-It is held in August, on the Bridge of Poetry in Struga, with a beautiful opening ceremony that consists in traditional reading of the Macedonian poem “Longing for south” from Konstantin Miladinov.
+It is held in August, on the Bridge of Poetry in Struga, with a beautiful opening ceremony that consists of the traditional reading of the Macedonian poem “Longing for the south” from Konstantin Miladinov.
 The prestigious Award is the Golden Wreath.
-Many notable poets were awarded on this cultural manifestation, such as Pablo Neruda, Miroslav Krleza, Joseph Brodsky, the first President of Senegal, Léopold Sédur Senghor, Blaze Koneski, really important figure who contributed to the codification of the standard Macedonian language.
+Many notable poets were awarded on this cultural manifestation, such as Pablo Neruda, Miroslav Krleza, Joseph Brodsky, the first President of Senegal, Léopold Sédur Senghor, Blaze Koneski, a really important figure who contributed to the codification of the standard Macedonian language.

 For detailed information consult the official web site: http://svp.org.mk/?lang=en

 Strumica Carnival is an annual manifestation held for the first time in 1970 in the city of Strumica.
 The date for the carnival changes each year because it depends on the date of Easter.
 The carnival is connected to the “trimeri days” or the beginning of the Easter Lent.
 They always begin on the so-called Forgiveness Sunday and the traditional carnival night is always on Tuesday.
 It is also the only festival in the country dedicated to the engaged girls and during the festivity, masked groups visit the home of the engaged girls where the girl should recognize her fiancé.
 Each individual and each group is having the right to choose the mask and the theme connected to it.
 The masks should be up to 3.5m high and the vehicles up to 12m long.
 Since 1994, Strumica carnival is a member of the International Association of Carnival Cities.